 PATH environment variable.

-The above list is not comprehensive and you can add new sites to download additional packages from third parties.
+The previous list is not comprehensive and you can add new sites to download additional packages from third parties.

 In some cases, an SDK package may require a specific minimum revision of another package or SDK tool.
 The SDK Manager automatically notifies you of any dependencies and downloads the required packages or tools.
 In addition, development tools notify you if there are dependencies that you need to address.
-The Android SDK Manager also enforces dependencies by requiring any packages that are needed by those you have selected.

 Adding New Sites

 The SDK Update Sites tab displays the sites that Android Studio checks for Android SDK and third-party updates.
-You can add other sites that host their own Android SDK add-ons, then download the SDK add-ons from those sites.
+You can add other sites that host their own Android SDK add-ons, and then download the SDK add-ons from those sites.

 For example, a mobile carrier or device manufacturer might offer additional API libraries that are supported by their own Android-powered devices.
-In order to develop using their libraries, you must install their Android SDK add-on, if it's not already available as a third-party add-on.
+To develop using their libraries, you must install their Android SDK add-on, if it's not already available as a third-party add-on.